Lake Bolsena: Martana

 Located opposite the town of Marta, the island of Martana is reputed to have once guarded the relics of Saint Christine to keep them from falling into the hands of the barbarians.
-Later, it is said that, during the dominion of the Goths, their queen Amalasuntha was assassinated there.
+Later, it is said that, during the dominion of the Ostrogothic Kingdom, their queen regnant Amalasuntha was assassinated there.
+Consequently causing the Invasion of Ostrogothic Kingdom by the Eastern Roman Empire due to the friendship between Amalasuntha and Roman Emperor Justinian I. Justinian used her death as a Casus belli for war.

 The island is currently private property and no visitors are allowed.

 Marta outlet

 The Marta is an emissary of Lake Bolsena to the east of the community of Marta, emptying into the Tyrrhenian Sea.
 After passing through Marta, Tuscania and Tarquinia, it reaches the sea near Lido di Tarquinia.
 Salt pans have been constructed between its mouth and that of the Mignone river.

 Comuni bordering the lake

 The following comuni are situated on the shore of Lake Bolsena: